GerritCodeReview/plugins_serviceuser/src/main/resources/Documentation/rest-api-config.md

 The `ConfigInfo` entity contains configuration of the @PLUGIN@ plugin.

-* _info_: HTML formatted message that should be displayed in the service user creation dialog.
+* _info_: HTML formatted message that should be displayed on the service user creation screen.
 * _on\_success_: HTML formatted message that should be displayed after a service user was successfully created.
 * _allow\_email_: Whether it is allowed to provide an email address for